 Work on These Skills

 If you don’t have the first four must-have skills, there is still hope for becoming a travel nurse.
+Check out this blog for TNAA’s travel nursing explained resources.
 You can develop yourself in the areas of adaptability, flexibility, communication, and emotional intelligence.
 To improve in these areas, you need self-awareness and a willingness to change.
 Observe how you interact with others and reflect on areas for improvement.
 Before you know it, your relationships and career will become better because you have changed for the better.